-In the table below, the summits of the Chornohora which rise above 2000m - from W to SE:
+In the table below are - listed from W to SE - the summits of the Chornohora which rise above 2000m.

 Chornohirskyi protected massif

-Carpathian Biosphere Reserve where the most unique biogeocenoses are protected and studied.
-It is situated on the southern macroslope of the Chornohirskyi ridge, at 700-2061m and has an area of 16375 ha.
-Mount Hoverla sits within the reserve.
+This is the part of the Carpathian Biosphere Reserve where the most unique biogeocenoses are protected and studied.
+It is situated on the southern side of the Chornohora, at 700-2061m and has an area of 16375 ha.
+Hoverla sits within the reserve.

 Typical of the forest formations are light-brown and dark-brown mountain-forest soils.
 On the higher territory, peat-mountain-podzolic and mountain-meadow-brown soils prevail.The Chornohirskyi protected massif is characterized by a large diversity of vegetation and flora.
 The prevailing type of vegetation is forest.
 The pure beech forests are rarely found in the Chornohora, where the climate is cool, and they are restricted to the southern slopes.
 Mixed larch-conifer forest with beech, fir and spruce, which grow up to 1200m, are found within a wider altitudinal range.